 Regression testing must be included in the testing scope both at the development and evolution stage.
 Regression tests validate that recent code changes didn’t have a negative impact on the existing system functions.

 In this article, I’ll share real-life example of effective regression testing from our software testing portfolio and explain how to balance manual and automated regression testing efforts.

 The project featured an iOS image processing app for a company specializing in processing, storing, printing and displaying digital images.
 The app had to be integrated with a branded mini-camera that allowed iOS device owners to take professional photos.

 The project team followed the Scrum methodology with two-week sprints.
-The project lasted for about three years and involved 4-12 specialists at different stages, including 1-5 testing engineers.
+The project lasted about three years and involved 1-5 testing engineers at different stages.

-Manual regression testing was performed at the end of each iteration.
+My colleagues started with performing the manual regression testing at the end of each iteration.
 Regression testing fully relied on test cases written during the development phase.
-The testing team ran the so-called sanity testing, an extensive test suite comprising about 200 test cases.
-The testing team regularly revised the test suite to delete obsolete or inefficient test cases.
-This helped to keep the regression test suite relatively stable (200 – 220 test cases) and avoid its unnecessary sprawling.
+The team regularly revised the test suite to delete obsolete or fix inefficient test cases.
+This helped to keep the number of regression tests relatively stable (200 – 220 test cases).

 The testing revealed, for example, an issue with the Photo Gallery Management feature (one of the most frequently changed app features) and the related functionality.
 To minimize the regression affects, the development team came up with substantial code amendments to make the feature more isolated.